galain1994/geometric-light-scatter-on-circle/README.md

 ### drawer

 Single light drawer.
-parameter:
+Parameter:
-`@sphere: One of the intersectionElements class`  Define the sphere with certain radius and center `@incident_light: One of the intersectionElements class`  see Elements about light.
-`@refraction_index: Definition of the refraction index inside the sphere`
-`@start_point: The coordinates of the starting point` Tuple or list contains three float numbers.
-`@intersection_time: Times of the intersection` How many times the light intersect the sphere.
+`sphere` : One of the intersectionElements class.
+Define the sphere with certain radius and center `incident_light` : One of the intersectionElements class. see Elements about light `refraction_index` :  the refraction index of the paticle `start_point` : The coordinates of the starting point.
+Tuple or list contains three float numbers `intersection_time` ; Times of the intersection, How many times the light intersect the sphere

 Return:
 `dict`
 `points: the intersection points` `list`  first intersection: points[0] second intersection point: points[1] etc.
 `lines: the lines to draw in the figre` `list`

+### multi_line_drawer

+calculate and return points and lines with given a list of start points and incident lights.

+Parameter:
+`sphere` : incident of the class `Sphere` `incident_light` : incident of class `Light` `refraction_index` : the refraction index of the paticle `start_point_list` : a list that contains the coordiates of the start points `intersection_time` : How many times the light intersect the sphere

+Return:
+`dict`
+`points` : `list` of the intersection points
+`lines` : `dict` of the refraction lines and reflection lines `lights` : `dict` of the reflection lights and refraction lights